Man arrested in deadly attack at Nebraska Sonic restaurant

-Roberto Carlos Silva, of Omaha, was booked into Sarpy County jail early Sunday on suspicion of first-degree murder and first-degree arson in Saturday night’s attack at a Sonic Drive-in restaurant in Bellevue, the Omaha World-Herald reported.
+Roberto Carlos Silva Jr., of Omaha, was booked into Sarpy County jail early Sunday on suspicion of first-degree murder and first-degree arson in Saturday night’s attack at a Sonic Drive-in restaurant in Bellevue, the Omaha World-Herald reported.
 Silva was being held without bond Sunday before making his initial court appearance.

 In a news release early Sunday, Lt.
 Andy Jashinske said Bellevue police received a call at 9:23 p.m.
 Saturday about a possible bomb in a U-Haul truck parked outside of the restaurant in the Omaha suburb.
 A minute later, the call was updated to a possible shooting, he said.

-Officers who arrived found the moving truck burning and four people who had been shot.
-Two were sent to the University of Nebraska Medical Center for treatment and the other two were declared dead at the scene, Jashinske said.
-The victims’ names were withheld so that their families could be told first.
+Officers who arrived found the moving truck burning and four restaurant employees who had been shot.
+Two were sent to the University of Nebraska Medical Center for treatment, and the other two were declared dead at the scene, Jashinske said.

+Police identified those killed as Nathan Pastrana, 22, and Ryan Helbert, 28.
+The two employees who were taken to the hospital are Zoey Reece Atalig Lujan, 18, and Kenneth Gerner, 25.
+A fifth Sonic employee suffered a minor injury but declined treatment at a hospital.

 For copyright information, check with the distributor of this item, Omaha World-Herald.